SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

 The chip-ota-provider-app binary for a Raspberry Pi is a part of the Artifacts package available with the Matter Extension release.
 If you are planning to run the OTA-Provider on a Raspberry Pi there is no need to build it.

-- To build the OTA-Provider app in Linux Platform run the following command in a Matter repository:
+- To build the OTA-Provider app in Linux, run the following command in a Matter repository:

     ```shell
     $ scripts/examples/gn_build_example.sh examples/ota-provider-app/linux out chip_config_network_layer_ble=false